sudheermuthyala/k8s/aws-eks-kubernetes-masterclass/README.md

 - Any beginner who is interested in learning kubernetes on cloud using AWS EKS.
 - Any beginner who is interested in learning Kubernetes DevOps and Microservices deployments on Kubernetes

-## Each of my courses come with
-- Amazing Hands-on Step By Step Learning Experiences
-- Real Implementation Experience
-- Friendly Support in the Q&A section
-- 30 Day "No Questions Asked" Money Back Guarantee!